How Our Hydration Calculator Works

 What does urine color say about hydration?

-Urine color is a useful indicator.
+Urine color is a key indicator.
 Pale straw or transparent yellow usually means you are well-hydrated.
-Amber or honey-colored urine suggests you may be dehydrated and should drink water.
+Amber or honey-colored urine suggests you may be dehydrated.
 Dark brown urine can be a sign of severe dehydration and requires medical attention.

 Does coffee and tea count towards hydration?

-Yes, contrary to old beliefs, caffeinated beverages like coffee and tea do contribute to your daily fluid intake.
-While caffeine has a mild diuretic effect, the amount of water in these drinks more than makes up for it.
-However, water should still be your primary source of hydration.
+Yes, contrary to old beliefs, caffeinated beverages like coffee and tea contribute to your daily fluid intake.
+While caffeine has a mild diuretic effect, the water in these drinks compensates.
+However, plain water should still be your primary hydration source.

 Can you drink too much water?

-Yes, although it is rare for healthy adults.
-Drinking an excessive amount of water in a short period can lead to a dangerous condition called hyponatremia, where sodium levels in the blood become dangerously diluted.
-It's most common in endurance athletes.
+Yes, though it is rare.
+Drinking excessive water in a short time can cause hyponatremia, where blood sodium levels become dangerously low.
+This is primarily a concern for endurance athletes.
 For most people, thirst is a reliable guide.

-For mild to moderate dehydration, drinking water is key.
-For faster rehydration, especially after intense exercise or illness, an oral rehydration solution (ORS) or a drink containing electrolytes (sodium, potassium) is best.
-These help your body absorb water more efficiently.
+For mild dehydration, drinking water is sufficient.
+For faster rehydration after intense exercise or illness, an oral rehydration solution (ORS) containing electrolytes (sodium, potassium) is most effective as it helps your body absorb water more efficiently.

 Important Medical Disclaimer